letsencrypt/cp-cps/CP-CPS.md

 **Trusted Contributor**: A contributor who performs in a Trusted Role.
 Trusted Contributors may be employees, contractors, or community members.
 Trusted Contributors must be properly trained and qualified, and have the proper legal obligations in place before performing in a Trusted Role.

-**Trusted Role**: A role which qualifies a person to access or modify ISRG PKI systems, infrastructure, and confidential information.

-See the Baseline Requirements for additional definitions.
+See the Baseline Requirements and NetSec Requirements for additional definitions.

 ### 1.6.2 Acronyms